MarcusOettinger/LNum.js/README.md

 of numbers and simple sums.
 The image can be retrieved as a string containing a base64-encoded image URL (gif, jpeg or png).

-LNum.js uses nothing but your daily dose of vanilla javascript - I created the class because I often need a simple and fast way to create a dynamic representation of integers and rational numbers for a basic maths lecture.
+LNum.js depends on nothing but your daily dose of vanilla javascript - I created the class because I often need a simple and fast way to create a dynamic representation of integers and rational numbers for a basic maths lecture.